-- all social media accounts will be password-protected, and at least two members of staff and/or volunteers will have access to each account and password. - social media accounts will be monitored by a designated person, who will have been appointed by the committee. - the designated person managing our online presence will seek advice from our Welfare Officer / County Safeguarding Officer and the LTA to advise on safeguarding requirements as required. - the designated person will remove any inappropriate posts, explaining why, and informing anyone who may be affected (as well as the parents of any children involved) - account, page and event settings will be set to 'private' so that only those invited can see their content. - social media pages/groups (e.g. Facebook pages/groups) used to communicate with children must be an organization, community or sports group and not personal - identifying details such as a child's home address, school details, telephone number or email will not be posted on social media platforms. - any posts or correspondence will be of a professional purpose. - we'll make sure children are aware of who manages our social media accounts and who to contact if they have any concerns about the running of the account. - parents will be asked to give their consent for us to communicate with their children through social media, via video conferencing platforms or by any other means of communication. - parents will need to give consent for photographs or videos of their child to be posted on social media - all of our accounts and email addresses will be appropriate, fit for purpose and only used for venue/county specific activities - video conferencing sessions will be password protected to maintain children's privacy and prevent exposure to inappropriate or harmful content by third parties.
+- all social media accounts will be password-protected, and at least two members of staff and/or volunteers will have access to each account and password - social media accounts will be monitored by a designated person, who will have been appointed by the committee

+- the designated person managing our online presence will seek advice from our Welfare Officer / County Safeguarding Officer and the LTA to advise on safeguarding requirements as required - the designated person will remove any inappropriate posts, explaining why, and informing anyone who may be affected (as well as the parents of any children involved) - all posts are suitable for all to view and therefore account, page and event settings will NOT be set to 'private'. - social media pages/groups (e.g. Facebook pages/groups) used to communicate with children must be an organization, community or sports group and not personal - identifying details such as a child's home address, school details, telephone number or email will not be posted on social media platforms - any posts or correspondence will be of a professional purpose - we'll make sure children are aware of who manages our social media accounts, and who to contact if they have any concerns about the running of the account - parents will be asked to give their consent should we decide to communicate with their children through social media, via video conferencing platforms or by any other means of communication - parents will need to give consent for photographs or videos of their child to be posted on social media - all of our accounts and email addresses will be appropriate and fit for purpose - video conferencing sessions will be password protected to maintain children's privacy and prevent exposure to inappropriate or harmful content by third parties

-WHAT WE EXPECT OF STAFF.
-COACHES AND VOLUNTEERS
+WHAT WE EXPECT OF STAFF, COACHES AND VOLUNTEERS